Below is the contact information for the Board of Directors for AEIRS

 Kenya Haugen, DM, MS, RT(R)

-Kenya R. Haugen currently serves as the Director for Medical Imaging Technology at the Baptist Health System School of Health Professions in San Antonio, TX.
-She teaches several courses within Imaging Sciences.
+Kenya R. Haugen currently serves as a Senior Health Professions Educator and Clinical Coordinator at the University of Texas/MD Anderson Cancer Center in Houston, TX.
+She has been a director of several imaging sciences programs and taught several courses within Imaging Sciences.
 She has been in the field of imaging education since 2006.
 Kenya received her certificate as a Radiologic Technologist from the United States Army.
-She graduated from Loyola Marymount University with a BS in Natural Sciences and earned a MS in Biology with an emphasis in Exercise Science from the University of Colorado at Colorado Springs, and in May 2013 she completed her Doctor of Management in Organizational Leadership from the University of Phoenix.
+She graduated from Loyola Marymount University with a BS in Natural Sciences and earned a MS in Biology with an emphasis in Exercise Science from the University of Colorado at Colorado Springs, and earned her Doctor of Management in Organizational Leadership from the University of Phoenix.

 Kenya is originally from southern California and feels right at home in Texas.
 She enjoys spending time with her family and traveling.
 She has served as the Vice President of the Reserve Officer Association and an active member of the local and national organizations for Radiologic Technologists.
-She also supports programmatic accreditation as a J.R.C.E.R.T. site visitor.
+Kenya enjoys reviewing textbooks and recently became a contributing author for a textbook as well.
+She also supports programmatic accreditation as a JRCERT site visitor.

-Tracy Herrmann has been a radiographer and educator at the University of Cincinnati for over 25 years.
-She is presently a Professor and Program Director for the Radiologic Technology program and teaches radiography courses related to equipment, image production, and image critique.
+Tracy Herrmann has been a radiographer and educator at the University of Cincinnati for many years.
+She is presently a Professor of Radiologic Technology and teaches courses related to equipment, image production, and radiation safety.
 Her radiologic technology education was completed at The Ohio State University and her Master's degree in Health Education was earned at the University of Cincinnati.
+Tracy is pursuing a doctoral degree in Educational Studies with a concentration in Educational Policy and Higher Education and research interests related to cultural competence.

 Tracy has been a member of AEIRS since 1988.
-She is a past-president of Ohio Society of Radiologic Technologists (OSRT) and remains very active.
-She has also served as Ohio, Region VI, and Education delegate for the American Society of Radiologic Technologists (ASRT) and is presently a representative to the Image Gently Campaign for digital radiography and fluoroscopy initiatives.
+She is a past-president of the Ohio Society of Radiologic Technologists (OSRT) and has also served as a delegate for the American Society of Radiologic Technologists (ASRT).
+She serves as a representative to the Image Gently Campaign initiatives in digital radiography and fluoroscopy and has a special interest in digital radiography and radiation protection.
 Tracy is an accreditation site visitor and team chair for the JRCERT.
-She has presented nationally on active learning strategies including program based learning and concept mapping and has a special interest in digital radiography and radiation protection.
+She has presented nationally on active learning strategies including program based learning and concept mapping.

 John William Eichinger, MSRS, R.T.
 (R) (CT)